 Students will be selected to this course in two batches.
 The first deadline is March 15, 2015.
 In case there are still places left after this selection, a second deadline will take place on April 30, 2015.

 Students at Master's and doctoral levels in psychology, cognitive science, speech science, musicology, neuroscience, linguistics, medicine and biology.

-The human brain and its ability to adapt to the demands of the environment is the core of our course.
-This course will be particularly useful for students who wish to gain knowledge about the most recent developments particularly in auditory cognitive neuroscience.
+The human brain and its ability to adapt to the demands of the environment is at the core of our course.
+This course is particularly useful for students who wish to gain knowledge about the most recent developments in auditory cognitive neuroscience in particular.

 University of Helsinki, City Center Campus

 The closest accommodation option is Eurohostel, 15 min. from the course location on foot.